saulvaldelvira/matrix/README.md

 - `matrix --stream hello-world!` will generate streams of "hello-world!".
 The length of the stream is random, some of them may be "hell" or "hello-wo". <br>

-**NOTE:** On Windows, the output to console is EXTREMELY slow, specially when using unicode.
-So you'll probably need to use `--ascii` parameter or `--number-of-streams` with a really small number, like 12 or 15.
+**NOTE:** On Windows, the output to console is VERY slow, specially when using unicode characters.
+You'll probably need to use `--ascii` parameter or `--number-of-streams` with a really small number, like 12 or 15.